History of the Ukrainian language 3222-30HJ5K-N

 - class attendance

-- ongoing preparation for classes, including individual or team presentations on selected topics in the history of Ukrainian; completion of grammar exercises.
+- ongoing preparation for classes, including individual or group presentations on selected topics in the history of the Ukrainian language; completion of grammar exercises.

 96% - 98% - 5 (very good grade)